Get insider access

 0 lbs

-These buds have a comfortable fit.
-They come with four pairs of ear tips to help you get the best fit and don't put much pressure on your ears.
+These buds have a comfortable in-ear fit that doesn't put too much pressure on your ears.
+They come with four pairs of silicone ear tips, so it's easy to find a good fit.
 Using the controls doesn't push the buds deeper into your ear, either.
-That said, the buds stick out a bit from your ear.
+The downside is that the buds stick out a bit from your ear.

 6.3